What is the DevOps approach?

 DevOps teams often measure success using metrics such as deployment frequency, lead time for changes, change failure rate, and time to recover (TTR).
 These metrics help teams understand their efficiency and effectiveness in delivering high-quality software.

-Platform Engineering teams, on the other hand, may focus on metrics related to infrastructure performance, resource utilization, uptime, and scalability.
+Platform Engineering teams, on the other hand, may focus on metrics related to infrastructure performance, resource use, uptime, and scalability.
 They aim to ensure that the platform is reliable, secure, and able to support the demands of the development and operations teams.

 Learn more in the in-depth guide to platform engineering.